-The members of our audit committee are Kevin Brady, Jonathan Green, and John Lambiase.
-The audit committee recommends to our board the engagement or discharge of independent public accountants, reviews the plan and results of the auditing engagement with our Chief Financial Officer and our independent public accountants, and reviews with our Chief Financial Officer the scope and nature of our internal auditing system.
+The members of our audit committee are Kevin P. Brady, Jonathan D. Green, and John A. Lambiase.
+The audit committee recommends to our Board the engagement or discharge of independent public accountants, reviews the plan and results of the auditing engagement with our Chief Financial Officer and our independent public accountants, and reviews with our Chief Financial Officer the scope and nature of our internal auditing system.

 Consistent with New York Stock Exchange audit committee structure and membership requirements, the members of the audit committee are independent directors.
-The audit committee operates under a written charter adopted by the
+The audit committee operates under a written charter adopted by our Board.

-Board.